-How Victim Mentality works in Relation to Family Secrets
+Some quotes from Darlene Ouimet’s How Victim Mentality works in Relation to Family Secrets:

 More from my site

 I've scrubbed what I can.
 This is no longer a safe place to blog about certain bullying experiences.
 Yes, I have every right to blog about my […]

 Don't feel the victim's behavior is against the family or friends.
 It may be a form of survival or a way of lowering stress.
 Victims may be very resistive, angry, and even hostile due to the complexity of their relationship with the […]

-- March 12, 2012 Finding out people you love have a dark side There is a unique pain to finding out that someone you loved (romantically, or friendship, or family member) is not what you thought they were.
-First, there were two guys I loved in college.
-I thought they were wonderful; as it turned out, one (Peter) was apparently pretending to be […]
+- March 12, 2012 Finding out people you love have a dark side Finding out someone you loved (romantically, or friendship, or family member) is not what you thought they were, brings a unique pain.